Jwoo-20/E155-Final-Project-Website/docs/resources.md

 # Acknowledgements

 We would like to thank Professor Brake and Professor Tina for their support and assistance throughout this class as well as the project.
+Thank you to Hardy Richardson for assisting with 3D printing the helmet and fixing the 3D printers when they broke.